Rakesh-Kumar-Behera/iNeuron-FSDS/README.md

 # iNeuron-FSDS
-You will finad all the Notes , Assignments and Projects related to iNeuron Full Stack Data Science here.
+You will find all the Notes , Assignments and Projects related to iNeuron Full Stack Data Science here.